diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Managing Configuration
 When developing Hadoop applications, it is common to switch between running the application locally and running it on a cluster.

 One way to accommodate these variations is to have Hadoop configuration files containing the connection settings for each cluster you run against and specify which one you are using when you run Hadoop applications or tools.
 As a matter of best practice, it’s recommended to keep these files outside   Hadoop’s installation directory tree, as this makes it easy to switch between Hadoop versions without duplicating or losing settings.

 Hadoop can be run in one of three modes:
 1. Standalone (or local) mode
-There are no daemons running and everything runs in a single JVM.
+`There are no daemons running and everything runs in a single JVM`.
 Standalone mode is suitable for running MapReduce programs during development, since it is easy to test and debug them.
 In standalone mode, there is no further action to take, since the default properties are set for standalone mode and there are no daemons to run.
 2. Pseudo distributed mode
 The Hadoop daemons run on the local machine, thus simulating a cluster on a small scale.